manthan89-py/Julia-Programming/README.md

 * Most of the syntax is similar to Python.
 * Julia Code execution is Much faster then Python.
 * So we can say Julia is Scripting is Like Python and Running like C++.
+* There are Currently Two Folder in this Repository.
+* 1. Basic
+* 2. Intermediate